paulstothard/helpful_commands/README.md

 # helpful_commands
-Useful Bash commands for performing a variety of tasks, mostly related to bioinformatics
+Command-line tools and commands for performing a variety of tasks, several related to bioinformatics.

 ## Processing multiple files